MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 |2007-06-27T00:00:00Z|2007-06-27T08:00:00Z|08:00:00|750000|
 |2007-06-26T20:00:00Z|2007-06-26T23:00:00Z|03:00:00|750000|

-With the computed `Duration` column, it's easy to see that the flood that caused the most damage was also the longest flood.
+With the computed `Duration` column, it stands out that the flood that caused the most damage was also the longest flood.

 ## Find insights with aggregation functions

 Aggregation functions allow you to group and combine data from multiple rows into a single summary value.
 The summary value type depends on the chosen function, for example a count, maximum, minimum, or average value.
-Aggregation functions are especially useful for discovering valuable insights when working with large amounts of individual events, like storm events, and comparing them across groups.
+Aggregation functions are especially useful for discovering insights when working with large amounts of individual events, like our storm events.

 In the following examples, we'll use the [summarize](kusto/query/summarizeoperator.md) operator to group rows by certain values and apply aggregation functions.
 We'll also use the [render](kusto/query/renderoperator.md) operator to visualize the results of your query as graphical output in various chart types.